 The Seattle metropolitan area covers a lot of “real estate” - so to speak.
 The city itself is home to approximately 620,000 residents, which represents a large share of the area’s population.
 However, the population of the entire metropolitan area is over 4 million people.
 As with most large cities, the area has a rather diverse real estate landscape.
 From mountain hide-a-ways, to luxury hi-rise condominiums and everything in between, Seattle has affordable options for all home buyers.

 The Eastside of the Seattle metro area is a very popular choice for home buyers in all price ranges.
 Bellevue arguably has the highest demand for real estate among all Eastside communities, followed by Kirkland and Redmond.
 These cities are sought after by home buyers, and enjoyed by current residents, due to the highly rated schools and proximity to major employers, such as Microsoft.
-Other Eastside communities include Issaquah & Sammamish just to the east of Bellevue, and Snoqualmie & North Bend, both located in the picturesque Snoqualmie Valley, in the foothills of the Cascade Mountains.
+Other Eastside communities include Issaquah & Sammamish just to the east of Bellevue, and Snoqualmie & North Bend, both located in the picturesque Snoqualmie Valley, in the foothills of the Cascade Mountains, and Woodinville.

 The entire Eastside is known as a hub for the computer software industry and supporting technology services.
 For these reasons, home prices on Seattle’s Eastside are generally higher than other areas - single-family home prices typically begin in the mid-400’s, with most homes selling between $525,000 to $650,000.
 Of course, luxury estate and waterfront homes are plentiful on both Lake Washington and Lake Sammamish.
 Updated waterfront homes with direct lake frontage are typically well into the millions.